lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.02-working-memory-via-message-embeddings/explainer/readme.md

 <!-- VIDEO -->

 Let's implement working memory by using semantic search on older messages combined with recent message history.

+Recommendation: hand-code this commit.
+It's new ground not covered in the skill building.

 ### Steps To Complete